bp2008/HotkeyAutomation/README.md

 ### Troubleshooting

-This application is currently not set up to handle browser caching properly.
-If you update the application, please clear your browser caches to avoid errors when using the web interface.
+If you use the configuration file upload function, it is strongly advised to restart the program manually afterward because the built-in restart function is buggy.

 ### Building from source